gurbyz/power-wheel-card/README.md

       type: module
 ```

-> **Note.** The actual number in `v=A_NUMBER` isn't relevant.
+> **Note.** The actual number for the `v` parameter isn't relevant.
 You have to increase the number whenever updating the source code to avoid having to manually clear the cache of your browsers and mobile apps.

 ## Configuration instructions